ivogabe/gulp-typescript/readme.md

 TypeScript version
 ------------------
 You can use a custom version of TypeScript.
 Add the version you want (1.4+) to your package.json file as a devDependency.
 You can also use the master from GitHub to get the latest features.
-Make sure the directory `node_modules/gulp-typescript/node_modules/typescript` doesn't exist!
-If it does, remove it.
 You can use this in your `package.json` to get the master from GitHub:
 ```javascript
 {
 	"devDependencies": {